 The development of the rotary engine was very cost-intensive for the small company and crippled its motorbike production as well.
 NSU’s last production motorcycle was the 1968 Quick 50.

 NSU had developed its last model, the NSU K70, with a front engine, front wheel drive, water cooled layout and Volkswagen later adopted this as the VW K70.
-The engine lived on to power the first Golf.

 In 1969, NSU was taken over by Volkswagenwerk AG, which merged NSU with Auto Union, the owners of the Audi brand which Volkswagen had acquired five years earlier.